 In addition to sneezing and sniffing, allergy sufferers in South Florida are at higher risk for recurring sinus infections.
 Allergies make the sinuses and nasal passages swell, which keeps sinus cavities from draining.
 The excess congestion frequently results in a painful infection.

-Given all the respiratory issues faced by allergy sufferers, some wonder whether a rhinoplasty (or nose job) can alleviate the systems.
+Given all the respiratory issues faced by allergy sufferers, some wonder whether a rhinoplasty in Miami (or nose job) can alleviate the systems.
 The answer is, “it depends.”

 A functional rhinoplasty – or septoplasty – is a type of nasal surgery that targets nose function, rather than aesthetics.
 It can help improve the function of the nose and can help fix some types of breathing problems.
 However, it’s important for patients to understand that allergies are not triggered by structural problems of the nose.
 They are caused by the immune system’s overactive response to an irritant, like pollen or pet dander.